Skip to content

 --sjdbOverhang 99

-It can be found on the cluster at /shared/data/Solutions/mouseMT/041_s_star_index.sh
+It can be found on the server at /data/Solutions/mouseMT/041_s_star_index.sh

 Extra task : Determine how you would add an additional feature to your reference, for example for a novel transcript not described by the standard reference.